En ettas dagbok (TV series)

-En ettas dagbok is a 1985 TV series, based on the Viveca Sundvall book with the same name.
+En ettas dagbok is a 1985 TV series based on the Viveca Sundvall's book of the same name.
 Viveca Sundvall also wrote screenplay.

 The main character is diary-writing first grader girl Mimmi, who was played by Camilla Wickbom.
 Other roles were played by Claudia Skolek, Pia Green, Kjell Bergqvist and Göthe Grefbo.

-The series originally aired over Sveriges Television's TV1 between 19 October-23 November 1985 over SVT1.
-Reruns aired over the same channel between 27 April-1 June 1996.
-Music was composed by Sten Carlberg.
-Photographer was Andreas Turai.
+The series originally aired over Sveriges Television's TV1 between 19 October and 23 November 1985.
+Reruns aired over the same channel between 27 April and 1 June 1996.
+Music was composed by Sten Carlberg, while photographer was Andreas Turai.